StevenBlack/vocab/readme.md

 ### antediluvian
 This word literally means "before the Biblical flood," but it's come to connote generally ancient or antiquated.
-Someone with very old-fashioned ideas might jestingly be described as antediluvian.

 ### antepenultimate
 The third from the last in a series; the word or thing that precedes the second to last (or penultimate) and the last.
-A useful word when discussing a piece of writing, as in: "It says here in the antepenultimate paragraph . . ."

 ### anthropomorphism
 Assignment of human-like attributes to inanimate objects or animals.
-People tend to anthropomorphise computers: "The computer gets upset when I type this."
-The word can be used to refer to fairy tales about singing trees and talking frogs.

 ### antithetical
 Something that is in direct opposition to something else is antithetical to it.
-The word has a larger meaning than just plain "opposite."
-Rich is the opposite of poor; booking a rap music group at a staid, elegant French restaurant would be antithetical to the restaurant's atmosphere.

 ### aphasia
 Loss or impairment of speech, or of the power to understand written or spoken language.
-It's rare to find a permanent case in real life, but temporary aphasia is all around us.
-A great excuse when your boss catches you snoozing at a meeting; she'll be too stunned to look up the word.

 ### aphorism